bparanj/crystal/programming/iac/docs/biz/kindle.md

 4. **Review and Publish:**
    - Preview your book using the Online Previewer tool to ensure everything looks right.
    - Once satisfied, submit your book for publishing.
-It typically takes 24-48 hours for Amazon to review and make your book available on the Kindle Store.
+It  takes 24-48 hours for Amazon to review and make your book available on the Kindle Store.

 ### Additional Tips:
 - **Proofreading and Editing:** Consider having your book professionally edited and proofread to ensure it is free of errors.